 - Whether or not your disability was a result of an on-the-job accident

 You may find it useful to review the booklet for your retirement plan to see which benefits you may be eligible to apply for.
-(See the ERS Members section of our Publications page for a list of retirement plan booklets.)
+(See the Employees’ Retirement System (ERS) Members section of our Publications page for a list of retirement plan booklets.)

 Important facts you should know about disability retirement benefits: